FAQ

 Are there keyboard shortcuts?

 Yes.
 Press ? on any list page to see them.
-Navigate entries with j/k, vote with v, open articles with o, jump between views with t, n, h.
+Navigate entries with j/k, vote with v, open articles with o, jump between views with t, n, h, m.
+Press r anywhere to open a random post.

 Can I change how Bubbles looks?